suxuekun/libpyiotcloud/README.md

        // Update environment variables
        A. AWS_PINPOINT_REGION = Region of Cognito User Pool ex. "ap-southeast-1"
        B. AWS_PINPOINT_ID     = Copy from "All projects"
+       C. AWS_PINPOINT_EMAIL  = Email registered to be used for email sender

 ### Others